objectpartners/culture-slides/slides/devops.md

 ##  DevOps

-* Reducing barriers to delivery
+* Reduce barriers to delivery
-* Empowering the team to deliver
+* Empower the team to deliver
-* Eliminating communication gaps
+* Eliminate communication gaps
-* Building automation as documentation
+* Build automation as documentation
-* Utilizing infrastructure as a service
+* Utilize infrastructure as a service